 - Check condensate pan for cracks and remove any standing water to avoid water damage

-- Check electrical system including fuses, contactors, wiring and tighten loose connections to prevent power loss
+- Check electrical system including fuses, contractors, wiring and tighten loose connections to prevent power loss

 - Lubricate motors and rotating parts that have been idle over the winter